 The NHS needs to be able to plan for, and respond to, a wide range of incidents and emergencies that could impact on health or patient care.

 The Civil Contingencies Act 2004 requires NHS organisations and providers of NHS funded care to show that they can deal with such incidents while maintaining services to patients.

-Further details are included in the Bridgewater Major Incident Plan.
-The Board approved version 1.4 in December 2014.
-However, it is a live document which is updated as required after national or local changes, or to take account of learning from major incidents or exercises.
+The current version is 1.19 (January 2021).
+It is a live document which is updated as required after national or local changes, or to take account of learning from major incidents or exercises.

 The NHS England Core Standards for EPRR are the minimum standards which NHS organisations and providers of NHS funded care must meet.
 An annual assurance process is conducted and the results are reported to the Trust Board and to the Local Health Resilience Partnerships in Cheshire, Merseyside and Greater Manchester.

 In 2019-20, following self assessment against the 54 EPRR core standards relevant to community providers, 52 were assessed as green (fully compliant with core standard) and 2 as amber (Not compliant with core standard.
 However, the organisation’s EPRR work programme demonstrates sufficient evidence of progress and an action plan to achieve full compliance within the next 12 months).
 The Trust therefore declared substantial compliance and this was reported to the Board at its meeting on 17 October 2019.